 - More Questions on Outdoor Winter Activities with a Baby

 5 Tips on Planning Winter Outdoor Activities for Babies

 1. Get Proper Winter Gear for Baby

-Having the proper winter gear is essential to keep your baby warm and happy while you enjoy your time in a winter wonderland.
+Having the proper winter baby gear is essential to keep your infant warm and happy while you enjoy your time in a winter wonderland.

-Always keep in mind that your baby is not moving and won’t be generating any body heat.
-Check on your baby’s temperature frequently during your winter activities.
+Always keep in mind that for many of these outdoor winter activities, your baby will not be moving and won’t be generating any body heat.
+Check on your baby’s temperature frequently during your family winter activities.

 2. Plan for Outdoor Feedings and Diaper Changes

 Just like traveling with a baby, these winter activities with baby will require some preplanning.
-Before taking a newborn out in cold weather, you’ll want to have a plan.
+Before taking an infant out in cold weather, you’ll want to have a plan.